vmware-archive/repository-editor-for-tuf/README.md

 All of the metadata is stored in git and the git repository is meant to be shareable publicly.
 This means private keys must be stored elsewhere.

-tufrepo can currently read private key secrets from two places
+tufrepo can currently read private key secrets f is now inrom two places
  * privkeys.json in the repo directory (this does not get committed to git).
    Encrypted keys are not yet supported.
  * environment variables.
 This is useful when running tufrepo on CI and reading